IDCS-NTUT/IDCS/README.md

 - Configure the serial port, baud, and motor addresses in `configs/dev.yaml` under the `gimbal` section.
 Defaults assume the Jetson GPIO UART (`/dev/ttyTHS0`), `baudrate: 115200`, yaw address `1`, and pitch address `2`.
+- Drive commands from the controller by setting `gimbal.drive_hardware: true`.
+  Leave it `false` to keep hardware idle while still using telemetry.
+Set `gimbal.auto_enable_motors: false` if you prefer to manually toggle the enable bits before issuing commands.
 - Install Jetson extras with `pip install -e .[jetson]` to pull in the `pyserial` dependency (`>=3.5,<4.0`) for the USB-to-RS485 adapter.
 - Run the CLI from the Jetson to validate link-layer communication before